OpenBB-finance/OpenBB/openbb_platform/CONTRIBUTING.md

 ## Introduction

 This document provides guidelines for contributing to the OpenBB Platform.
-Througout this document, we will be differentiating between two types of contributors: Developers and Contributors.
+Throughout this document, we will be differentiating between two types of contributors: Developers and Contributors.

 1. **Developers**: Those who are building new features or extensions for the OpenBB Platform or leveraging the OpenBB Platform.
 2. **Contributors**: Those who contribute to the existing codebase, by opening a [Pull Request](#how-to-create-a-pr) thus giving back to the community.